Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 1. Access the **SonarQube** portal providing the DNS name suffixed by the port number.

    >The default port for SonarQube is 9000.
 Copy the DNS name from the created Virtual Machine in Azure Portal as shown and append :9000 at the end.
-The final URL will be **http://YOUR_DNS_NAME:9000**
+The final **SonarQube** URL will be **http://YOUR_DNS_NAME:9000**

    <img src="images/dns_name.png">

-2. Login to the SonarQube Portal using the following credentials-
+2. Open a browser and login to the SonarQube Portal using the following credentials-
    >**Username= admin, Password= admin**

    <img src="images/sonarqube_portal.png">